 Well, that was a surprise.
 While it may not be the result myself or millions of other Australians were hoping for, it’s the result we have been given, and the result we must accept out of respect for the democratic process which our country is so lucky to have.
 I’m not going to do some sort of boring analysis of every little detail of the entire week that’s passed since the election, but rather provide insight into my thoughts about some of the key parts of the week.

 What happened: I still don’t know.
 Nobody should trust a poll ever again.

 The resignation of Bill Shorten: If anybody could lose the unlosable election, it was bound to be Bill.
-If he couldn’t win this election, he can’t win any other.
+If he couldn’t win this election, he can’t win any.
+Time’s up for Bill.

 ALP Leadership contest: Of course, from the moment Bill Shorten resigned, the ALP became abuzz with talk about who would possibly replace him.
 While Anthony Albanese has been the favourite to replace Shorten for a long time, I had really hoped that Jim Chalmers might be given a chance.
 After watching him speak throughout the campaign, and taking a look at his past, I feel that he would have been a refreshing modern change for Labor, and someone who would have been able to target multiple demographics.
 However, as we’re now aware, it looks like Albanese & Marles are set to take up the top two jobs within the ALP.
 Wouldn’t have been my first pick, but then again, its a hell of a lot better than what the Liberals have to offer.